Five ways that AI can practically support effective sales strategies for manufacturing, distribution, and wholesale enterprises in 2024 and beyond.

 3. Driving supercharged customer intelligence

-Building effective, trusted personal relationships with customers will always be a vital element of the role for any sales professional.
-With the proliferation of data in today’s enterprises, emerging AI applications are facilitating next level customer insights that haven’t previously been possible through interpersonal relationships alone.
+Building effective, trusted personal relationships with customers will always be a vital element of the role of any sales professional.
+With the proliferation of data in today’s enterprises, emerging AI applications are facilitating next-level customer insights that haven’t previously been possible through interpersonal relationships alone.
 By effectively harvesting and amassing historical data on a range of customer relationships, the most forward-thinking sales teams are developing ‘super-intelligent’ customer profiling that can help identify multiple opportunities to do better business – from insight on when a sale might have been missed right through to when an upselling opportunity may crop up in future.
-The upshot is better, more informed customer conversations, each and every time and ultimately, stronger customer relationships.
+The upshot is better, more informed customer conversations each and every time and, ultimately, stronger customer relationships.

 4. Finding the hidden patterns

 Enterprises collect vast amounts of raw data across multiple data repositories.
 The actual business value of this raw data is only realized when this data is combined to establish patterns using such techniques as statistical analysis.

 These patterns form key business insights that enable organizations to spot hidden informational trends and identify both outliers and key business drivers to enable more effective next-best action for sales recommendations.

 Driving employee satisfaction and motivation is one of the critical challenges of the age for enterprises looking to retain and indeed attract top talent.
 We already see the potential of AI applications to significantly assist in this process by adding gamification elements to everyday aspects of the sales role.
 Popular gaming elements we increasingly expect to see become commonplace within sales operations in the new decade include leaderboards, badges, points and scores, levels, and challenges.